toebeann/BepInEx.SupermarketSimulator/README.md

 ### Mod installation by requirements

 > [!TIP]\
 > On Nexus mod pages, you can usually see a mod's requirements by expanding the `Requirements` near the top of the description tab.
-Otherwise, read the description.
+Otherwise, read the mod's description.

 | Listed in requirements                 | Mentioned somewhere on the page | Where to extract .zip                                                                                                                                          |
 | -------------------------------------- | ------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |